 Hence it can be asserted from the reading that the terms of the Article are mandatory.

-However, in the case of other Contracts- Certain essentials are required to be fulfilled for contracts to become valid contracts, these are dealt within the pursuit of Section-10 of the Indian Contract Act, 1872, and in case it is contrary to that it would be considered void.
-These essential elements are described using the figure below:
+However, in the case of other Contracts- Certain essentials are required to be fulfilled for contracts to become valid contracts, these are dealt within the pursuit of Section-10 of the Indian Contract Act,1872, and in case it is contrary to that it would be considered void.
+These essential elements are stated below:

-The above figure indicates that in case, any single essential is missing, that forms a part of an essential element then, the non-existence of that particular element will result in the contract becoming null and void.
+All these elements constitute a Valid Contract and in case any single essential is missing, that forms a part of an essential element then, the non-existence of that particular element will result in the contract becoming null and void.

 Validity of Implied Contracts